Site logo

 • A style guide makes your brand easily recognizable.
 This can generate more sales because we tend to buy more from brands we know.

-i) A cross-disciplinary team:
+i) A Cross-Disciplinary Team

-ii) An understanding of your brand:
+ii) An Understanding of Your Brand

-iii) An understanding of your audience
+iii) An Understanding of Your Audience

-Ultimately, your style guide is designed to help you communicate better with your audience.
-By communicating effectively with these people, the hope is that you will connect with them and build a sense of brand loyalty in them.
-With this in mind, it’s important to understand your target audience before you start working on the style guide.
+With this in mind, it’s essential to understand your target audience before working on the style guide.
 Study these people and develop a buyer persona that highlights their pain points.
 This way, you can build a brand that addresses their needs.

 1) About Us